coder/enterprise-helm/README.md

 > ⚠️ **Warning**: This repository will not represent the latest Coder release.
 Reference our installation docs for instructions on a tagged release.

-View [our docs](https://coder.com/docs/setup/installation) for detailed installation.
+View [our docs](https://coder.com/docs/setup/installation) for detailed installation instructions.

 ## Values